 Bob is a college admissions counselor.
 Every day Bob goes through dozens of application to find next year’s crop of freshman students.
 Yet Bob’s school is unique.
 Every student who applies has to send an apple and/or an orange as part of his or her admissions packet.
 Bob and other admissions counselors eat the fruit to help determine whether or not to admit a student.

 On Monday morning Bob opens up a packet to find a student sent him an apple.
 It’s not just any apple.
 It’s a Honeycrisp!
 It’s big, crunchy, juicy, and tastes amazing.
 The next packet has an orange inside.
 It’s a Valencia with beautiful color.
 The rind is easy to peel, and no orange juice squirts onto Bob’s shirt as he eats it.
-Afterwards Bob is stumped.
+Afterward, Bob is stumped.
 The student who sent him the apple clearly knew as much about good fruit as the student who sent him the orange.
 And though Bob personally prefers apples over oranges, he knows his preference can’t be a factor in his final decision.
 How will Bob figure out which student to admit?

 Strange story, right?
 But here’s where it applies to your question.
 Though apples and oranges may be different, they have a lot more in common than most people assume.
 Same goes for the SAT and ACT, the real fruit of my story.

-In this article we’ll show the differences between the tests and the similarities that tie them together in the college admissions world.
+In this article, we’ll show the differences between the tests and the similarities that tie them together in the college admissions world.
 And if you’re wondering which test to take, I have a little advice for you, too.

 The first step to understanding why the tests are treated equally is to learn a little bit about the history and content of the SAT and ACT.

 The roots of the SAT go back to the turn of the 20th century.
 With the nation’s leading progressives pushing for greater access to higher education, colleges had to come up with a way to ‘level the playing field’ when it came to applications.
-The first test, held in 1901, was completely essay based, and included topics rarely studied in school today such as a Greek and Latin.
+The first test, held in 1901, was completely essay-based and included topics rarely studied in school today such as a Greek and Latin.

-The first true SAT appeared in 1926, and after a few revisions over the following twenty-five years, it evolved into the multiple choice test you or I would recognize.
+The first true SAT appeared in 1926, and after a few revisions over the following twenty-five years, it evolved into the multiple-choice test you or I would recognize.

 The current SAT was released in March 2016.
 Some of the changes include the return of the 1600-point scale and the test no longer penalizing students for guessing.
 In the following paragraphs is the basic information regarding the new SAT, and how the test compares to the current ACT.